Tharun-kumaran-G/Module-2/2E SEB - COMPUTING POWER.md

 # Exp.No:2e
-## SEB - COMPUTING POWER
+## SEB - ADDITION OF ARGUMENTS

 ---

 ### AIM
-To write a Python program to compute the power of a given number using an appropriate built-in function.
+To write a Python program which takes three arguments: a and b and c and returns the addition of them: a+b+c.
+Assign it to a variable named: f. using python.

 ---

 ### ALGORITHM

-1. Begin the program.
-2. Input the base number (`base`) from the user.
-3. Input the exponent number (`exp`) from the user.
-4. Use the built-in `pow()` function to compute the base raised to the power of the exponent.
-5. Print the result using the `print()` function, displaying the power in a formatted output.
-6. Terminate the program.
+1.Start

+2.Declare three integer variables: a, b, c

+3.Prompt the user to enter the first number and store it in a

+4.Prompt the user to enter the second number and store it in b

+5.Prompt the user to enter the third number and store it in c

+6.Calculate the sum of the three numbers: s = a + b + c

+7.Display the result s

+8.End

 ---